dukesrg/logue-osc/README.md

 * Supersaw polyphony is only for NTS-1 firmware 1.2.0 with legato switched off.
 Setting polyphony more than 1 in any other hardware configuration may result to unpredicted behaviour.
 * Supersaw polyphony is limited to use for chords or preemptive mode with last note priority due to NTS-1 firmware 1.2.0 non legato NOTE OFF implementation (i.e. only last released note event is passed to the runtime).
 * Sound may be degraded when using high level of unison and/or high level of polyphony with another FX due to high CPU processing power requirement, so use parameters wisely for your current creative requiremet.
-* Morpheus requires wavetable data to be injected after compilation.
-[WaveEdit](https://synthtech.com/waveedit) or any other 64x256 samples wave file must be converted to raw μ-law compressed format before injection.
 * Morpheus LFO rate control is in non-linear scale with more precise control in lower frequencies.

 |#|Morpheus LFO X&Y types|